christybell/Cryptocurrencies/README.md

 <img src="images/cryptocurrencies-header.jpg" width="1000" height="400">

 ## Project Overview
 A prominent investment bank is interested in offering a new cryptocurrency investment portfolio for its customers.
 The company, however, is lost in the vast universe of cryptocurrencies.
 So, they've asked me to create a report that includes what cryptocurrencies are on the trading market and how they could be grouped to create a classification system for this new investment.
-Since there is no known output for what I'm looking for, I used unsupervised learning.
-To group the cryptocurrencies, I decided on a clustering algorithm and I'll use the data visualizations to share the findings with the board.
+Since there is no known output for what I'm looking for, I used unsupervised learning techniques to analyze the data.
+To group the cryptocurrencies, I decided on a clustering algorithm and I'll use my data visualizations to share the findings with the board.

 ## Resources
 - **Data Source**: `crypto_data.csv`